snakemake-workflows/dna-seq-gatk-variant-calling/README.md

     snakemake --use-conda --use-singularity

 in combination with any of the modes above.

-See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.
+See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details (e.g. cloud execution).

 #### Step 4: Investigate results